dpan331/Skr0utz_scraper/README.md

 that uses to scrap data.** <br/> The requests that are set by the script are performed relatively slow, simulating the speed of a human user.
-<br/> Still, this script is only for personal portfolio & educational purposes and not destined to be used by third parties for commercial or any other purpose that might harm the smooth operation of the source website.
+<br/> Still, this script is **only for personal portfolio & educational purposes** and not destined to be used by third parties for commercial or any other purpose that might harm the smooth operation of the source website.
+<br/> **Keep in mind that, according to Skroutz.gr terms, navigating the website with the use of automated software is prohibited.**

+<br/> **Scope of the script:**
-It can retrieve numerous product details and along with the Google Sheet model provide comparative price analysis with up to 3 competitors of the user's choice.
+<br/> The script can retrieve numerous product details and along with the Google Sheet model provide comparative price analysis with up to 3 competitors of the user's choice.

 ## Python script (back-end)
 The script reads a csv (productList.csv) with product names (manual input).